paul-abhirup/Obsidian/Obsidian/Projects/Decentralized Medical Records Exchange.md

 	- **Smart Contract Access Control:** ERC-721 NFTs
 	- **Encryption:** AES-256

+#### **Key Features to Implement in the Backend**

+1. **Smart Contract Interaction**:
+    - Use `ethers.js` or `web3.js` to interact with your deployed smart contract.
+    - Expose APIs for minting NFTs, granting/revoking access, and fetching data.

+2. **User Authentication**:
+    - Use MetaMask or WalletConnect for wallet-based authentication.
+    - Verify the user’s wallet address and signature.
+    - AUTH and JWT

+3. **IPFS/Filecoin Integration**:
+    - Use libraries like `ipfs-http-client` to upload medical records to IPFS.
+    - Store the IPFS hash (CID) in the smart contract.
+    - IPFS integration for storage

+4. **Database for Off-Chain Data**:
+    - Use PostgreSQL or MongoDB to store metadata like user profiles, access logs, or permissions.
+    - Database integration for Off-Chain MEtadata storage

+5. **APIs**:
+    - Create RESTful APIs oendpoints for the frontend to interact with.

+#### **Example API Endpoints**

+- `POST /api/upload`: Upload medical records to IPFS.
+- `POST /api/mint`: Mint a new NFT for a patient.
+- `POST /api/grant-access`: Grant access to a doctor.
+- `GET /api/records`: Fetch medical records for a patient.

 ### Frontend
 - Role
 	- allows users to mint medical records as NFT